thanos-io/thanos/docs/operating/cross-cluster-envoy-tls.md

 ## `ingress.yaml`
 - This is an example ingress for a remote sidecar using NGINX ingress
 - You must use TLS (limitation from NGINX) as HTTP2 is only support on a separate listener
-- You must have certs configured and the CA added into the envoy sidecar earlier to allow verification.
+- You must have certs configured and the CA added into the envoy sidecar earlier to allow verification (if using client cert envoy config)

 ```
 kind: Ingress